 - To administer the funding for our counselling subsidy available via our charity partner, The Moston Care Foundation

 - To make decisions about requests for reduced rate counselling and therapy

-- To notify you of services, groups and events at The Next Chapter if you have opted to receive this information
+- To notify you of news, services, groups and events at The Next Chapter if you have opted to receive this information

 - To improve The Next Chapter’s service to ensure that it is provided in the most effective manner.